Dates: 5/7 - 13, 2017

-(includes lodging, breakfasts and dinners, park entrance fees, van shuttles-support and snacks, leaders, trail maps & narratives)
+Includes lodging, breakfasts and dinners, park entrance fees, van shuttles-support and snacks, leaders, trail maps and narratives.

 Additional Single Occupancy Lodging Cost: $460

-We’ve chosen the Bluegrass region of north central Kentucky as the focus for our inaugural Kentucky Bluegrass cycling tour. he beautiful rolling pastoral countryside, the grand, historic horse farms, the deep historical and cultural legacy, and the region’s excellent cycling roads are the ingredients for what we believe will be an exciting and rewarding cycling adventure.
+We’ve chosen the Bluegrass region of North Central Kentucky as the focus for our inaugural Kentucky Bluegrass cycling tour.
+The beautiful rolling pastoral countryside, grand, historic horse farms, deep historical and cultural legacy, and the region’s excellent cycling roads are the ingredients for what we believe will be an exciting and rewarding cycling adventure.
 When you figure in the prodigious line up of Inns and restaurants, the Kentucky Bluegrass Country becomes a one-of-a-kind experience.

-We’ll assemble in Lexington, the heart of Bluegrass Country, and ride from the city on Day 1 to beautiful Bourbon County, home to some of the world’s greatest thoroughbred horse farms---the breeding grounds for racehorses like Secretariat and Riva Ridge.
+We’ll assemble in Lexington, the heart of Bluegrass Country, and ride from the city on Day 1 to beautiful Bourbon County, home to some of the world’s greatest thoroughbred horse farms and the breeding grounds for racehorses like Secretariat and Riva Ridge.
 As we ride from Lexington, we’ll visit the world-renowned Kentucky Horse Park, a great portrayal of Kentucky’s world of horses.
 From Paris, we’ll ride south to Winchester, where we’ll spend the evening.
-Early morning of Day 2, we’ll ride south to Fort Boonesborough State park, site of the fort constructed by Daniel Boone on the banks of the Kentucky River in 1775.
+Early morning of Day 2, we’ll ride south to Fort Boonesborough State Park, site of the fort constructed by Daniel Boone on the banks of the Kentucky River in 1775.
 We’ll continue south through Richmond to the fascinating town of Berea, where we’ll spend our second night.
-Regarded as the arts and crafts capital of Kentucky, Berea boasts over 150 antique shops and more than 40 crafts workshops.
+Regarded as the arts and crafts capital of Kentucky, Berea boasts more than 150 antique shops and more than 40 crafts workshops.